John Doane1,2

 Citations

-Joshua Hopkins was born in June 1657 in Eastham, Plymouth Colony, now Barnstable County, Massachusetts.1,3 He was the son of Giles Hopkins and Catherine Wheldon.3 Joshua Hopkins married Mary Cole, daughter of Daniel Cole and Ruth Chandler, on 26 May 1681 in Eastham, Plymouth Colony, now Barnstable County, Massachusetts.2,3 Joshua Hopkins died in 1738.
+Joshua Hopkins was born in June 1657 in Eastham, Plymouth Colony, now Barnstable County, Massachusetts.1,3,4 He was the son of Giles Hopkins and Catherine Wheldon.3,4 Joshua Hopkins married Mary Cole, daughter of Daniel Cole and Ruth Chester, on 26 May 1681 in Eastham, Plymouth Colony, now Barnstable County, Massachusetts.2,3,4 Joshua Hopkins died between 14 May 1734 and 31 August 1738 in Eastham, Province of Massachusetts Bay.4

 Citations